peppelinux/openid-federation-subordinate-events/openid-federation-subordinate-events-1_0.md

 .# Abstract

 This specification defines the `federation_subordinate_events_endpoint` for the OpenID Federation.
-It provides a mechanism for Trust Anchors and Intermediates to publish historical events related to their Immediate Subordinates, such as registration, revocation, and updates.
+It provides a mechanism for Trust Anchors and Intermediates to publish historical events related to their Immediate Subordinates, such as registration, revocation, and updates of their Federation Entity Keys.

 {mainmatter}

 # Introduction

-The `federation_subordinate_events_endpoint` is introduced to allow Trust Anchors and Intermediates to maintain and publish a track of accreditation events about their Immediate Subordinates.
-This endpoint is crucial for ensuring transparency and accountability within a federation by providing a historical record of significant events.
+The `federation_subordinate_events_endpoint` is introduced to allow Trust Anchors and Intermediates to maintain and publish a track of registration events about their Immediate Subordinates.
+This endpoint is useful for transparency and accountability within a federation, by providing a historical record of significant events.

 ## Endpoint Description